oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

   * storing tokens and proxying all requests (BFF Proxy)
   * obtaining tokens and passing them to the frontend (Token Mediating Backend)
 * a JavaScript application obtaining access tokens
-  * via JavaScript code executed in the DOM
+  * via code executed in the DOM
   * through a service worker

 These architectures have different use cases and considerations.